 - How are people who are absent from their jobs counted by JOLTS?
 The reference period of the Job Openings and Labor Turnover Survey (JOLTS) is the pay period that includes the 12th of the month for employment, the last business day of the month for job openings, and the entire calendar month for hires and separations.
 Although BLS does not estimate employment in the JOLTS program, BLS does collect employment during the collection process to validate reported job openings, hires, and separations.
 Also, those employees who are not actually separated are not counted as separations by JOLTS.

 - Will data collection for JOLTS be impacted by COVID-19?
 JOLTS data collection for the February reference month was not affected by COVID-19.
-March data collection could be impacted, and any effects will be assessed.
-BLS will implement a modification to the JOLTS alignment procedure to more accurately capture changes in separations and hires due to COVID-19.
-Additional details will be provided with the release of JOLTS estimates for March 2020 on May 15, 2020.
+Data for March and subsequent months were affected.
+BLS modified the JOLTS alignment procedure to more accurately capture changes in separations and hires due to COVID-19.
+More details are in the JOLTS news releases.

 - Will BLS attempt to quantify the overall impact of COVID-19 on JOLTS estimates?
 BLS's primary goal for JOLTS is to provide accurate estimates of job openings, hires, and separations.
 It will not be possible to precisely quantify the impact of COVID-19 on job openings, hires, or separations because its effects cannot be separated from other influences on the economy, particularly at the national level.
 Changes for a specific month against those of recent months may provide a general indication of the impacts at the national level.
 BLS also can provide information on overall program response rates relative to the time period before the widespread impact of the COVID-19 pandemic and response efforts in the United States.